 The purpose of simulating the United Nations is to provide an environment in which participants can better understand the structure and procedures, as well as the process which takes place within the UN.
 MUNFW, in our continuing effort to provide a better simulation for participants during its annual conference, will conduct evaluations of all delegates attending MUNFW’s conference.

 There are four areas in which delegates are to be evaluated: country profile, policy statements, draft resolution, and attendance/behavior during committee meetings.
 The first three areas compose the Pre-conference Documents each Delegation/Delegate must submit prior to conference.
 The fourth area, committee attendance/behavior, will be evaluated by the chairs.
-The chairs in each committee will take role approximately fifteen (15) minutes after the agreed start time of the meeting, in the morning, after lunch and after dinner.
+The chairs in each committee will take role in the morning, after lunch and after dinner.

 Debate in MUN is between delegations and nations.
-While a delegate adds his/her personality, s/he is a representative of the selected nation and delegates are dealing with nations.
+While a delegate adds their personality, they are a representative of the selected nation and delegates are dealing with nations.
 Protocol requires that delegates address or refer to other delegates as the distinguished representative of _____ or the delegate from _____.
 Policy criticism is addressed to the nation, not the delegate.
 Derogatory remarks directed to a delegate or delegation are unacceptable behavior for a diplomat.

 Country Profile – 20 points